 To learn more about our trustees, or to join our trustees, please visit our volunteer page.

 We recognise how fortunate we are to have so much goodwill and help from people in St Albans and elsewhere in Hertfordshire.

-To all the folk who buy produce and products from the site and our stall at the Farmers’ Market, attend our fundraising events, commission our gardening services and make donations: Your incredible support enables us to continue our work.
+To all the people who buy produce and products from our gardens and our stall at the Farmers’ Market, attend our fundraising events, commission our gardening services and make donations: Your support enables us to continue our vital work.
 Thank you.